NOAA-GFDL/fre-cli/README.md

 ## **Usage (Users)**

 * Need to set up Conda environment first and foremost
-    - If on workstation:
+    - If on workstationm there are three options:
+        - `module load conda`, then follow the steps for gaea users below
+        - `module load conda`, then `conda activate /nbhome/fms/conda/envs/fre-cli`
+        - `module load fre/canopy`
-        - `module load conda`
+    - If on gaea: `module load python/3.9` will give you access to conda
-    - Create new Conda environment
-        - `conda create -n [environmentName]`
+        - Create a new Conda environment: `conda create -n [environmentName]`
         - Append necessary channels
             - `conda config --append channels noaa-gfdl`
             - `conda config --append channels conda-forge`
-    - Run `conda install` on needed dependencies
+        - Run `conda install` on needed dependencies (`conda install click` will give you access to pip as well)
             - `conda install noaa-gfdl::fre-cli` should install the [CLI package](https://anaconda.org/NOAA-GFDL/fre-cli) created from the [`meta.yaml`](https://github.com/NOAA-GFDL/fre-cli/blob/refactoring/meta.yaml)
         - All other dependencies used by the tools are installed along with this install (configured inside the meta.yaml), with the exception of local modules
     - setup.py file allows [`fre.py`](https://github.com/NOAA-GFDL/fre-cli/blob/main/fre/fre.py) to be ran with `fre` as the entry point on the command line instead of `python fre.py`
 * Enter commands and follow `--help` messages for guidance (brief rundown of commands also provided below)